game-of-code/ia-node-promise/README.md

 * PLAYER_NAME: Your name
 * VERSUS_PLAYER: If true, an other player can join your game else it's an IA

+## If behind a proxy, prepend the command with :

+http_proxy="YOURPROXY" https_proxy="YOURPROXY" npm run ...

 # JOIN A GAME

 ```